khilnani/supercollider.web/README.md

 Codebase
 ---------

-- Sample SuperCollider code that is created along with the resulting audio file is located in: sample_output
+- sample_output: Sample SuperCollider code that is created, along with the resulting audio.
-- Reference SuperCollider code that is used for standalone testing of SC integration is located in: test
+- test: Reference SuperCollider code that is used for standalone testing of SC integration.
+- leftovers: Experiments, abandoned ideas etc. that may of interest.